vaibhav198/Fun-with-python/README.md

 # read_vs_resize.py
 Sometimes a small fraction of time matters when we are deploying the project/model in production, so we need to keep in mind very small-small factor like either we should read the image in required size or resize the image after reading.

+# reverse_list.py
+It is very easy to reverse a list in python